mistermicheels/learning-notes/javascript/Object-prototypes-classes.md

 console.log(instance.id()); // TypeError: instance.id is not a function
 ```

 If you ever need to keep a shared property at the level of the class, it's safer to set it directly on the class rather than on the `.prototype` of the class where the methods sit.
-Note: setting the propery directly on the class is also how TypeScript implements static class properties.
+Note: setting the property directly on the class is also how TypeScript implements static class properties.

 Working example putting properties directly on the class: